About

 Finally, PHIA survey data are also weighted to account for noncoverage, which may arise due to incomplete enumeration of households or household members.
 This procedure involves calibrating nonresponse-adjusted weights so that the sum of the weights conforms to population totals from current population projection data.

-The Joint United Nations Programme on HIV/AIDS targets for HIV epidemic control are that by 2020, 90% of all people living with HIV know their status; 90% of all people with diagnosed HIV infection receive sustained antiretroviral therapy; and 90% of all people receiving antiretroviral therapy will achieve viral load suppression.
+The Joint United Nations Programme on HIV/AIDS targets for HIV epidemic control are that by 2025, 95% of all people living with HIV will know their status; 95% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy; and 95% of all people receiving antiretroviral therapy will achieve viral load suppression.
+These targets build upon the previous 90-90-90 targets set for 2020.

 The PHIA surveys ask participants to report their HIV status (if they already know they are HIV positive, or if they were HIV negative when last tested, or if they don’t know their status) and then if they report that they are aware that they are positive, whether they are receiving antiretroviral therapy.